D2C-SR: A Divergence to Convergence Approach for Real-World Image Super-Resolution: Introduction

 In fact, given a LR image, there exist infinitely possible high-resolution (HR) predictions by adding different high-frequency information.
 This is the key challenge for the design of learning-based SR methods.
 Recently, deep neural network~(DNN) based methods~\cite{simonyan2014very,lim2017enhanced,zhang2018image,michelini2019multigrid,song2020efficient} have achieved tremendous success and outperformed most classical methods based on sparse coding~\cite{yang2008image,dai2015jointly} or local liner regression~\cite{yang2013fast,timofte2014a+}.
 However, these early deep learning methods only rely on $L_1$ or $L_2$ reconstruction loss, which have a relatively high quantitative performance but can not reproduce rich texture details due to ill-posed nature.
 Later on, conditional GAN-based methods~\cite{goodfellow2014generative} are adapted into SR tasks, which provide methods for learning the distribution in a data-driven way and led to generate richer simulated textures.
 However, these methods still suffered from mode collapse and tend to generate implausible or inaccurate texture details.
 Thus, the quantitative performance of GAN-based methods are not satisfactory.
 After realizing the importance of modeling the underlying high-frequency distribution explicitly, some methods of learning SR space appear.
 SRFlow~\cite{lugmayr2020srflow} introduced a normalizing flow-based method which tried to address the mode collapse problem and make a continuous Gaussian distribution to model all the high-frequency.
 Therefore, although SRFlow can sample to get a certain prediction, it does not promise the most accurate prediction.
 Furthermore, when adapting more complicated distribution, like large amount of real-world scenes, it would significantly increase the hardness of convergence during training.
 Some works ~\cite{kim2016deeply,wang2017ensemble,xiong2018gradient,pan2020real} introduced ensemble-based SR approaches that trained a same network from different initialization or different down-sampling methods and merged the outputs into the SR results.
-Due to the lack of explicit modeling of the SR space, these methods still lead to unsatisfactory results like over-smooth effects, which is caused by the ill-posed nature.
+Due to the lack of explicit modeling of the SR space, the different results produced by these methods are very dependent on the randomness of the initialization or artificially rules, and are therefore unstable and has a risk of degradation.
+In other words, they lack an explicit and stable way to make the results divergent.
+However, these works still give us meaningful inspiration.
+In this paper, some discussions are made based on this.